TnTech-ECE/S25_Team4_MyCapstoneProject/ProjectProposal.md

 - **DIY Solutions:** Numerous YouTube videos showcase small-scale "backyard greenhouse" monitoring systems.
 While these are cost-effective, they often lack accuracy, durability, and advanced data management features needed for reliable operation in larger setups [5].
 - **Industrial Solutions:** Several companies offer high-end sensors and software for commercial greenhouse management.
 However, these solutions are often cost-prohibitive for small to mid-sized projects, making them impractical for this application.

+  * One example of an industrial solution is the iGrow 800 Environmental Controller [10], which provides advanced environmental monitoring but comes at a high cost of $4,145.00.
+  * Another example would be the WIFI Greenhouse Monitoring System from ACF Greenhouses [11] which comes at an affordable price of $69.00 but does not address the problem with varying temperature gradients in a greenhouse.
+  * Lastly, an industrial solution of the Sensaphone 1800 [12] allows for a system that monitors up to 8 locations in a greenhouse enclosure but comes at the cost of $1,014.95.

 This project aims to bridge the gap between these two extremes by developing a cost-effective, accurate, and scalable greenhouse monitoring system.

 ## Measures of Success